ELS-RD/transformer-deploy/README.md

 ## Generate optimized models

-We generate the models from a Docker image so we can also get measures for TensorRT + ONNX Runtime.
+We generate the models from a Docker image so we can also get measures for `TensorRT + ONNX Runtime`.

 ```shell
 cd triton_transformers